ConnectedBradford/Connected-Bradford-YorkshireAmbulanceService/README.md

 # CB_Yorkshire Ambulance Services

 Contains the scripts and data dictionary for the YAS.
 This is the data gathered by YAS.
-It contains approximately 4 million patients.
 The dataset has been fully anonymised, but can link to other FDM's.

 There are three fdm's for YAS.

-CB_FDM_YAS - build date 2023-10-27 - data up to 2023-07-31
+CB_FDM_YAS - build date  2025-07-01

+Observation_period - 2014-04-01 to	2025-03-31

 # YAS
-The YAS FDM is made up of 29 source tables (summarised below and data dictionaries linked) from routinely collected data from YAS for 4,082,001 individuals and their routinely collected Ambulance Service data.
+The YAS FDM is made up of 29 source tables (summarised below and data dictionaries linked) from routinely collected data from YAS for 4,429,251 individuals and their routinely collected Ambulance Service data.

-The dates relevant for the latest build are: 2009-10-16	to 2023-07-31

 The source tables are largely populated by fields with the tbl_ where there is a person and a start and end date, and cb_ where there is no identifiable person, these are typically lookups.